immutable/imx-core-sdk/README.md

 ## Documentation

-See the [developer guides](https://docs.x.immutable.com) for information on building on Immutable X.
+See our [developer documentation](https://docs.x.immutable.com) for information on building on Immutable X.

-See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.
+See our [API reference](https://docs.x.immutable.com/reference) for more information on our APIs.

 ## Installation